Geometric analysis of the Yang-Mills-Higgs-Dirac model: Geometry of the Model

 In addition, it is shown in~\cite{wood1990existence} that \(\phi\) is a harmonic section if and only if its corresponding \(G\)-equivariant map \(\tilde{\phi}\colon P\to N\) is harmonic with respect to the Kaluza--Klein metric~\(\fbm_P\) on~\(P\).
 The Kaluza--Klein metric on \(P\) is given by

-where \(\left<\cdot, \cdot\right>\) is an ad-invariant scalar product on \(VP=P\times\g\).
+where \(\left<\cdot, \cdot\right>_{\g}\) is an ad-invariant scalar product on \(VP=P\times\g\).

-Analogously to the case without a gauge, the functional~\eqref{eq:energy of sections} is diffeomorphism invariant and in dimension two also conformally invariant.
-That is, for a diffeomorphism~$f\in\Diff(M)$, it holds that

-Notice that the section~$\phi\in\Gamma(\FB)$ is pulled back to a section~$f^*\phi$ of the fiber bundle~$f^*\FB$, which is associated to the principal~$G$-bundle~$f^*P\to M$, and the connection~$\omega$ is also pulled back to a connection~$f^*\omega$ on~$f^*P$ whose local representative is given by the local form~$f^*A$.
-The diffeomorphism invariance formula can then be verified by change of variables.

-In the special case where the base manifold is a surface, this energy is invariant under rescaling of the metric~$g$ on~$M$ by a positive smooth function~$\lambda\in C^\infty(M)$:

-Both, conformal and diffeomorphism invariance are continuous symmetries and hence imply conservation laws by Noether's theorem.
-Indeed, one can check that the energy-momentum tensor of is always divergence-free and trace-free in dimension two.
+Analogous to the case without a gauge, the functional~\eqref{eq:energy of sections} is diffeomorphism invariant and in dimension two also conformally invariant.
+Both lead to conservation laws by Noether's theorem.
+Indeed, one can check that the energy-momentum tensor of is always divergence-free and, in dimension also two trace-free.

 Despite the similarities to harmonic maps, the existence results do not immediately extend to harmonic sections because of the required equivariance properties.
 For example, constant maps are trivially harmonic maps which generalize to the zero sections in the vector bundle case, but do not directly generalize to the case of bundles with nonlinear fibers.
-Rather one would have to consider sections with vanishing vertical differential.
-However, the existence of such \emph{parallel sections} might have topological obstructions.

 It is shown in~\cite{wood1990existence} that the theory of the heat flow of harmonic maps can be used in certain cases to obtain harmonic sections: If the fiber manifold~$(\fiber,\fm)$ has non-positive curvature and the fiber bundle~\(\FB\) allows for a \(C^1\)-section, then this section can be deformed via heat flow into a harmonic one.
-The curvature condition excludes singularities of the flow in the fiber manifold and hence guarantees the long time existence of the flow.
-The limit of the flow is a static solution, that is, a harmonic section.
 For further exploration of harmonic section flow and applications, see e.g.~\cite{LE}.
 In addition, when~$m=2$, the model possesses conformal invariance, and one can use the methods in~\cite{duzaar1998minimization,grotowski2004minimizing} to obtain harmonic sections in a given homotopy class.